-Join the Education Policy Institute and other leading experts for guidance on how to get the most out of your school or trust in three areas crucial to effective school leadership.
+Join the Education Policy Institute, the Confederation of School Trusts, and other leading experts for guidance on how to get the most out of your school or trust in three areas crucial to effective school leadership.
 This full day conference is aimed at multi-academy trust Chief Executives, School Business Managers, Executive Heads, Headteachers, Directors, School Improvement Leads and local authorities.

 Opening the event: Prof. Becky Francis (Director, UCL, Institute of Education) and David Laws (Executive Chairman, Education Policy Institute).

 1.)
 Measuring and monitoring the performance of your school or trust